June is from Kailua-Kona, Hawaii, but is currently residing in New York. She loves to cook naturally with plants from her garden.

 - Overlap each layer as you go around the row.
 The rows look so much prettier if each is individually glued against the cardboard.

 - Remember, each row will be about one seashell size smaller than the last as the cone gets smaller in diameter.
 The shells are pointing upward (I would glue them downwards), and they have been glued directly onto the surface of the cone, leaving too much space in between the shells allowing the cone surface to show.
-We want the least amount of surface space showing as possible.
+We want the least amount of surface space shown as possible.

 - Paint a small sea star and place it on top.
 I would refrain from using a big sea star since it would make the piece look chunky and unbalanced.